JessyDL/paradigm/docs/ecs.md

 | **pack<partial,...>** | multi-context (but not concurrent), invoked N times per frame | Invoked N times, concurrently per frame.

 ### examples
 A single threaded system that filters on all entities that have a `position` component.
-Note
+Note that position is *not* marked `const` because we will be adjusting the position value in our imaginary example.
+If it was marked as `const`, we would only get a read-only view into the data.
 ```cpp
 auto move_system =
 [](psl::ecs::info& info, pack<position> positions)